My Tokyo Guide

 However, if you’re not visiting in spring, there still are blossoms to be found.
 The shikizakura, literally “four season sakura,” blooms twice a year and is a popular sight in Aichi Prefecture where in autumn you can admire the contrast of the vibrant red leaves and delicate pink flowers at the same time.

-For those wanting to raise their very own sakura, it has become popular to buy a tree, plant it and raise it yourself, with home depots selling ready-to-plant trees for budding botanists.
+For those wanting to raise their very own sakura, it has become popular to buy a tree, plant it and raise it yourself, with home centers such as Home Depot in the United States selling ready-to-plant trees for budding botanists.
 In Japan, you can even find exquisitely shaped cherry blossom bonsai, miniature trees that beautifully combine two symbols of Japanese culture in one.

 The cherry blossom aesthetic is one of the most prominent images throughout Japanese culture.
 You will spy the design everywhere, from dreamy landscapes in ukiyo-e wood block prints or delicate designs on painted on byobu traditional folding screens, to decorations on everyday consumer items like bento lunch boxes, not to mention common appearances in modern art, manga and anime.

 These delicate flowers have inspired countless quotes dedicated to the beauty they bring to the landscape and to encapsulate the admiration of people who enjoy them every spring.
 Take, for example, the striking words of Ikkyu (1394 – 1481), a Japanese Zen Buddhist monk and poet: “Break open a cherry tree and there are no flowers; but the spring breeze brings forth myriad blossoms.”